Table of Contents

 Hydropower

 Apart from agriculture, the Indus River remains an important contributor to the generation of hydropower electricity.
-Numerous dams and hydroelectric venues were built by both India and Pakistan along the river, including the most important Baglihar Dam in Jammu and Kashmir.
+Numerous dams and hydroelectric venues were built by both India along the river, including the most important Baglihar Dam in Jammu and Kashmir.
 Even within India, this region is one of the most important in terms of electricity production to the area.

 The Indus River and its Symbolism: The Threads Binding Cultures